Parallel-in-Time Nonlinear Optimal Control via GPU-native Sequential Convex Programming: Introduction

 \section{Introduction}

-Real-time trajectory optimization plays a crucial role in modern autonomous systems, enabling agile quadrotors to execute aggressive maneuvers \cite{foehn2021time}, reusable launch vehicles to perform pinpoint rocket-powered landings \cite{acikmese2007lossless, szmuk2020successive}, and high-DOF manipulators to operate near their physical limits \cite{sundaralingam2023curobo}.
-As robotic missions become increasingly complex, the demand for solving large-scale, non-convex \ac{ocp} in real-time has intensified.
-Despite significant progress has been made, existing solvers largely rely on CPU-based sequential algorithms.
-This results in a bottleneck that hinders the exploitation of modern massive parallel computing hardware, such as GPUs.
+Real-time trajectory optimization plays a crucial role in modern autonomous systems, enabling agile quadrotors to execute aggressive maneuvers~\cite{foehn2021time}, reusable launch vehicles to perform pinpoint rocket-powered landings~\cite{acikmese2007lossless, szmuk2020successive}, and high-DOF manipulators to operate near their physical limits~\cite{sundaralingam2023curobo}.
+As robotic missions become increasingly complex, the demand for solving large-scale, nonconvex \acp{ocp} in real time has intensified.
+Despite significant progress, many conventional solvers remain organized around CPU-oriented sparse linear algebra, sequential recursions, or limited forms of parallelism.
+This creates a bottleneck for exploiting modern massively parallel hardware such as GPUs.

-In continuous-time optimal control, trajectory optimization methods are typically classified into two paradigms: indirect methods and direct methods.
-Indirect methods derive necessary optimality conditions from Pontryagin's Maximum Principle and solve the resulting two-point boundary-value problem.
-Direct methods, conversely, discretize the dynamics and controls to solve a finite-dimensional optimization problem.
-In general, direct methods offer greater flexibility for complex constrained modeling and enhanced robustness, making them widely adopted in practical real-time engineering projects.
+In continuous-time optimal control, trajectory optimization methods are commonly discussed in terms of indirect and direct methods.
+Indirect methods derive necessary optimality conditions from Pontryagin's Maximum Principle, but the resulting boundary value formulations are often sensitive to initialization and less convenient for general path constraints.
+This paper focuses on direct methods, which discretize the optimal control problem into a finite-dimensional optimization problem and are widely used in practical constrained trajectory optimization.

-Direct methods can be broadly divided into two classes: those that primarily optimize the control sequence and those that optimize both state and control sequences.
-Algorithms such as \ac{ddp} and its variants, including iLQR \cite{liIterativeLinearQuadratic2004}, typically belong to the former class.
-These methods are favored for their computational efficiency in unconstrained or soft-constrained settings.
-Traditionally, their recursive structure, which relies on forward rollouts and backward Riccati passes, is strictly sequential.
-Although linearized operations and Riccati recursions can be parallelized via reduction or associative scans on GPUs \cite{plancher2018performance, sarkka2021temporal}, the nonlinear forward rollouts remain fundamentally serial.
-Furthermore, handling hard constraints within the \ac{ddp} framework often requires intricate approaches \cite{howell2019altro} that can degrade numerical conditioning and slow down convergence.